1x6/xenylist/README.md

 ## Installation

-- Clone the repo to a server (or your local machine) `git clone https://github.com/1x6/xenylist && cd xenylist`
+1. Clone the repo to a server or your local machine: `git clone https://github.com/1x6/xenylist.git && cd xenylist`
-- Install sqlite3 `sudo apt install sqlite3`
+2. Install sqlite3: `sudo apt install sqlite3`
-- Import your lists using `import_from_anilist.py` (edit the variables which are hard coded)
+3. Import your lists using `import_from_anilist.py` (make sure to edit the hard-coded variables)
-- Install the python requirements with `pip install -r requirements.txt`
+4. Install the python requirements: `pip install -r requirements.txt`
-- Run `server.py`
+5. Run `server.py`
-- Done!
+6. Done!

 ## Support

-If you have questions or want reasonable support, [contact me](https://xeny.uk).
+If you have any questions or need support, please contact me at https://xeny.uk

-## Other info
+## Additional Information

-If you are running this on a cloud server, consider adding password protection using nginx.
-Authentication coming eventually.
+If you are running xenylist on a cloud server, consider adding password protection using nginx.
+Authentication is planned for future releases.

 For SSL, you can use the Cloudflare proxying feature, which automatically provisions a free SSL cert.
-You can also use certbot if you'd prefer that.
+Alternatively, you can use certbot.

-I run this on a Raspberry Pi on my local network, so no bad actors can touch it.
+I run xenylist on a Raspberry Pi on my local network to prevent bad actors from accessing it.

-## To-do:
+## To-do

-- If list already in list, change alert
+- Alert when a list is already in the list
 - Password authentication for exposed instances
 - Improved CSS
 - Account system (?)

-## Disclaimers
+## Disclaimer

-No copyright infringement intended with the name or logo of 'xenylist'.
-Stored list data is scraped from AniList.
-This may be against their API terms of service, as _xenylist_ could be considered as a 'competing non-complementary services of the same nature'.
-Even so, what are they going to do?
-IP ban you from their API? 🙀
+xenylist is not intended to infringe on any copyrights.
+The stored list data is scraped from AniList, which may be against their API terms of service as xenylist could be considered as a "competing non-complementary service of the same nature".
+However, please note that the worst that can happen is that your IP will be banned from the AniList API.

-As always, the standard applies:

-> USE THis AT YoUR OwN riSk. thIS waS madE fOR eDUCatiOnaL pURPOseS.
-> or smth.. it's just an anime tracker??

- jonah helped meow
+As always, please use this software at your own risk.
+It was created for educational purposes and is only an anime tracker.